Flashcards in Computer Systems Deck (43):

-Give examples of system and application software.
+Give examples of system software.

-System software: OS, utility programs, libraries, programming language translators.
+OS, utility programs, libraries, programming language translators.

-Understand the need for, and function of operating systems (OS).
+Explain the need for, and function of operating systems (OS).

 Disguises the complexities of managing and communicating with its hardware from the user via an Application Programming Interface (API).

-Describe the need for, and function of utility programs.
+Explain the need for, and function of utility programs.